-- Two basic steps are necessary: registering a domain name and choosing a web hosting package.
+- Two basic steps are necessary to start a website: registering a domain name and choosing a web hosting package.

 - Domain registration is another name for staking out your place in cyberspace.
 Usually people pay a Domain Registrar to register a domain (e.g. I pay NameCheap to register

 - Don’t do business with GoDaddy.
 They look cheap, but the customer service is even cheaper.
-Their advertising is cheaper yet: it is revoltingly misogynistic bottom-of-the-barrel dreck.
-Take your hard-earned money elsewhere!
+Their advertising is cheaper yet (eww, gross).

 - For plain ordinary

 .ca, org, .net, .com, .infodomains, I like NameCheap.

 .nz(New Zealand) domains and a wide variety of others, I like IWantMyName.

 .io(British Indian Ocean Territory) domains, the registrar is NIC.IO.